 When I first began praying about what to write to tell you about “my faith” I thought I needed some sophisticated story on God’s plan for saving us; His way to keep us from spending eternity in hell.
-I prayed and prayed about what to write, with an urgent desire that what I wrote would be easy to understood so that everyone reading this could KNOW Jesus and KNOW they were going to heaven.
+I prayed and prayed about what to write, with an urgent desire that what I wrote would be easy to understand so that everyone reading this could KNOW Jesus and KNOW they were going to heaven.

 Then after our Pastor’s message last Sunday and during my prayer time the next morning, the Lord “spoke to my heart” and let me know I was to share with you the exact same way that I asked Jesus to be my Savior.